 FIG. 1.
-The measured DC hit occupancy as a function of the current in the solenoid magnet at 25 nA beam current (left).
-Missing mass distribution for the reaction $ep \rightarrow e'pX$ with sharp peaks at the neutron and $\Delta(1232)$ mass (right).
+Left panel: The measured DC hit occupancy as a function of the current in the solenoid magnet at 25 nA beam current [17].
+Right panel: Missing mass distribution for the reaction $ep \rightarrow e'pX$ with sharp peaks at the neutron and $\Delta(1232)$ mass [17].

 FIG. 2.
-(Left) The CLAS12 reach in the relevant kinematic variables at a beam energy of 10.6 GeV.
-(Left) Inclusive electron coverage in the hard scale $Q^2$ versus Bjorken x.
-(Right) Charged hadrons coverage in the transverse momentum $P_T$ versus the fractional energy z.
+The CLAS12 reach in the relevant kinematic variables at a beam energy of 10.6 GeV.
+Left panel: Inclusive electron coverage in the hard scale Q^2 versus Bjorken x [17].
+Right panel: Charged hadrons coverage in the fractional energy z versus the transverse momentum P_T .
+An excess of exclusive $e'n\pi^+$ events is visible at large values of z.

 Tracking The single track reconstruction efficiency is well above 90% at the RGH foreseen luminosity.
-The measured resolutions in the relevant kinematic quantities at the much higher 60 nA beam current are $\Delta p/p = 0.67\%$ , $\Delta \theta = 0.85$ mrad and $\Delta v_z = 4.6$ mm, in line with the design specifications of a resolution better than 1% in momentum and 1 mrad in azimuthal angle [17].
+The measured resolutions in the relevant kinematic quantities at the much higher 60 nA beam current are $\Delta p/p = 0.67\%$, $\Delta \theta = 0.85$ mrad and $\Delta v_z = 4.6$ mm, in line with the design specifications of a resolution better than 1% in momentum and 1 mrad in azimuthal angle [17].

 Scattering Electron The efficiency of the CLAS12 trigger for DIS events, with the electron scattered inside the acceptance at an energy above 1.5 GeV, is greater than 99% [18].
 Electrons are identified by a combination of signals in the Cherenkov counters and calorimeters.
-Thanks to the large acceptance of CLAS12, scattering electrons are detected in a wide kinematic range from elastic events, see right panel of Fig. 1, to DIS with an extended reach at large values of $Q^2$ , Bjorken x, and forward hadron kinematics, see Fig. 2.
+Thanks to the large acceptance of CLAS12, scattering electrons are detected in a wide kinematic range from elastic events, see right panel of Fig. 1, to DIS with an extended reach at large values of Q^2 , Bjorken x, and forward hadron kinematics, see Fig. 2.

-Recoil Particle Despite the reconstruction algorithm is still in evolution, the central detector has proven to be able to correlate the recoil particle with the event in the forward detector, to identify charged hadrons and to distinguish neutron from photons, see Fig. 3.
+Recoil Particle Whilst the reconstruction algorithm is still in evolution, the central detector has proven to be able to correlate the recoil particle with the event in the forward detector, to identify charged hadrons and to distinguish neutron from photons, see Fig. 3.
 These features are instrumental for the selection of specific exclusive events originating from the scattering off a given target nucleon.

 FIG. 3.
-Missing mass distribution for DVCS candidates (left), hadron identification in the central time-of-flight system (center), and neutron and photon separation in the central neutron detector (right).
+Left panel: Missing mass distribution for DVCS candidates presented at DNP19.
+Central panel: Hadron identification in the central time-of-flight system [17].
+Right panel: Neutron and photon separation in the central neutron detector [17].

 FIG. 4.
-(Left) The hadron separation provided by the Forward time-of-flight system.
-(Right) The hadron separation obtained by the RICH detector.
+Left panel: The hadron separation provided by the Forward time-of-flight system [17].
+Right panel: The hadron separation obtained by the RICH detector [19].